 He was on a ship.
 Tossing, churning, on a dark sea.
 Lightsong stood on the deck, trying to stay upright on the slick boards.
 Part of him knew it was simply a hallucination, that he was still back in the prison cell, but it felt so real.

-The waves churned, and his face slammed up against the cabin section of the ship.
+The dar waves churned, and his face slammed up against the cabin section of the ship.
 Light from a pole-mounted lantern flickered uncertainly, and seemed weak as lightning flashed in the air, violent and angry.
 Lightsong blinked.

 His face was pressed up against something painted on the wood.
 A red panther, glistening in the lanternlight and the rain.